Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 HybridMedium-highMedium-highMediumMedium-high

-For a full breakdown of the subscription vs. usage-based trade-offs before diving into hybrid structures, see Usage-Based Pricing vs. Subscription Models.
+For a full breakdown of the subscription vs. usage-based trade-offs, see Usage-Based Pricing vs. Subscription Models.

 How Hybrid Billing Works